myokit/model-list/README.md

 - f recordings in fibres or other multicellular preparations, instead of isolated cells

 **Code**
-I've tried to indicate whether code is
+Where possible, indicate whether code is
 - "Original": used by the authors when writing the publication
 - "Official": an author-sanctioned translation to code, e.g. a CellML created during publishing
 - "Updated": created by authors or others, with slight modifications or fixes to original code